- What other names is Rna And Dna known by?

 - Other conditions.

-omega-3 fatty acids and L-arginine or injected under the skin.
+RNA appears to be safe for most people when taken along with omega-3 fatty acids and L-arginine or injected under the skin.
 Injections can cause itching, redness, and swelling at the injection site.

 Infant formulas that contain RNA or DNA also seem to be safe for children.